 In addition to the office closures, the COVID-19 pandemic related restrictions and the impact on global supply chains have resulted in certain of our business partners experiencing downturns or uncertainty in their own business operations or results of operations, including suspension or closure of their operations, which in turn may cause requests for pricing concessions or renegotiations of their contracts, any of which may impact our results of operations.
 Further, we have in the past postponed, cancelled, or modified, and may in the future postpone, cancel, or modify, planned investments in our business as a result of the COVID-19 pandemic, which may impact our ability to attract customers and our rate of innovation, either of which could harm our business.
 In addition, longer-term macroeconomic effects from the COVID-19 pandemic, such as a recession or market correction, elevated inflation rates, and global supply chain disruptions, have had and could continue to have a significant impact on consumer disposable income, demand, and spending habits, which would adversely affect our business.
 The disruptions in the global supply chain, including those resulting from labor shortages, closures of manufacturing facilities, transportation restrictions and limitations, war and international conflicts, and increased demand for certain consumer products, have limited, and may continue to limit, the ability of our retail partners to obtain products, maintain stock of such products in a timely and cost-efficient manner, and otherwise respond to consumer demands.
-Supply chain disruptions have also resulted in, and may continue to result investory, and as a result, we are not directly impacted by supply chain disruptions, product shortages have resulted in, and may continue to result in, higher rates of out-of-stock items and delivery delays by our shoppers, which have resulted in, and may continue to result in, higher rates of out-of-stock items and delivery delays by our shoppers, which have resulted in, and may conti result in, more customer cancellations and redeliveries and overall customer dissatisfaction.
+Supply chain disruptions, and related efforts to mitigate these issues, have also resulted in, and may continue to result in, negative impacts to our advertising revenue as our brand partners may respond to such disruptions by reducing their advertising budgets, and in some cases pausing their campaigns, including due to related product shortages.
+In the first half of 2022, these factors had a negative impact on our advertising revenue, and such impact may continue in future periods.
+Although we do not carry product inventory, and as a result, we are not directly impacted by supply chain disruptions, product shortages have resulted in, and may continue to result in, higher rates of out-of-stock items and delivery delays by our shoppers, which have resulted in, and may continue to result in, more customer cancellations and redeliveries and overall customer dissatisfaction.
 In response, we regularly provide potentially dissatisfied customers with appeasement credits and refunds as well as incentives for future orders, which measures are intended to counteract any reputational harm and maintain customer satisfaction but are accounted for as direct reductions to our transaction revenue.
-While supply chain disruptions have not materially impacted our liquidity and capital resources, the negative impacts to our revenue have harmed, and may continue to harm, our margins and results of operations, and the resulting customer dissatisfaction and brand partner budget reductions or general disengagement from our advertising solutions may harm our prospects and strategic goals, such as continued growth in GTV and orders, deepening of our retailer relationships, and growth in Instacart+ adoption, among others.
+While supply chain disruptions have not materially impacted our liquidity and capital resources, the negative impacts to our revenue have harmed, and may continue to harm, our margin and results of operations, and the resulting customer dissatisfaction and brand partner budget reductions or general disengagement from our advertising solutions may harm our prospects and strategic goals, such as continued growth in GTV and orders, deepening of our retailer relationships, and growth in Instacart+ adoption, among others.
 Given the uncertainty relating to global supply chain disruptions and the cascading effects for our and related industries, we cannot estimate the ultimate duration and impact of this trend on our business, results of operations, and outlook.